bikalims/senaite.samplepointlocations/README.md

 #### Docker (Recommended for Ingwe Bika LIMS 4)

-Add senaite.receivedemail to your custom add-ons list in the Docker-based Ingwe Bika distribution.
+Add senaite.samplepointlocations to your custom add-ons list in the Docker-based Ingwe Bika distribution.

 ### License
 This project is licensed under the GNU General Public License v2.0 (GPL-2.0).